-MeVerging on the big 50, b1968 in Leicester.
+Meb1968 in Leicester.
 I have lived in Leicestershire all of my life; I lived in the Highfields area until I was 4, and then grew up and went to school in the Humberstone/Netherhall area.
 After a false start in a flat and then a short-lived house with my then girlfriend, I finally left home for good in 1990 around a year after meeting Nichola.
 After a short tenure in a flat on Humberstone Road, we lived in a flat above the Beaumont Leys Shopping Centre for 3 years before moving to Whetstone in 1994 where we still live.
 Although we met in 1989, we didn't bother getting married until 1999.
 We have three children - Isabelle (b1995), Joshua (b2001) & Alexander (b2002).
 They all share a common dis-interest in my interests.
-Okay, not quite true: the boys are always keen to see what moths I've caught and can occasionally be tempted out to see wildlife or go pseudo-birding, Isabelle is a budding musician and has seen some good birds (though not necessarily by choice) and Nichola really just dislikes the amount of time I spend pursuing my interests or documenting/blogging about them on the PC.

 I have been in full-time employment in manufacturing industries since leaving school at 16.
 Having completely avoided the A level / University route I gained vocational and technical training and qualifications through apprenticeship, and gained increasing responsibility through role and job changes.
 I've worked in defence electronics and radar, commercial white goods, aerospace and industrial turbines, and now metal food packaging.
 I don't write about work on this blog, other than the occasional reference to escaping it or being constrained by it!

 I am quite a bit too short for my weight these days, often have longer stubble than hair and spend far too little time doing anything healthy.
 I have a bike which comes out occasionally in the summer, some golf clubs that just take up space in the shed and a couple of squash racquets that have inadequate string tension.
-The Wii Fit board groans and squeals if I get on.
 I am unable to eat grapefruit if there is a full English alternative, and I prefer chocolate and beer to the five-a-day principle.
 As I get older, I find the fashion and culture of youth more and more unfathomable.
 Jeans half way down your arse-crack - WTF is that all about?!
 I also find I am becoming worryingly more moderate in my outlook on life as I get older - though often I still fall more to the left than New Labour managed.

 Aside from (and at times in the past in spite of) family and work, the main interests in my life so far have been: